kentayamada-dev/vscode-statusbar-commands/README.md

 - `statusbarCommands.showErrorWhenNoCommands`: A boolean setting to show an error message when no commands are defined.
 Default is `true`.

+## Development

+We use [VS Code Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) to standardize our development environment.
+The dev container configuration files are already provided in the `.devcontainer/` folder.

+1. Install the **Dev Containers** extension in VS Code.
+2. Clone this repository.
+3. From the Command Palette (⇧⌘P / Ctrl+Shift+P), choose **Dev Containers: Reopen in Container**.
+4. Once inside, your dev environment is ready!

 ## Known Issues

 - No issues have been reported yet.
 Please report any issues you encounter via the [GitHub issues page](https://github.com/kentayamada-dev/vscode-statusbar-commands/issues).